unlock-protocol/docs/docs/tools/checkout/configuration.md

 - `hideSoldOut`: _optional boolean_ defaults to `false`.
 When set to true, sold our locks are not shown to users when they load the checkout modal.
 - `expectedAddress`: _optional string_.
 If set, the user will be asked to switch their wallet address before proceeding.
 This is useful if you want to ensure that the user is using the same address as the one they used to purchase a membership.

+- `skipSelect`: _optional boolean_.
+Skip selection screen if only single lock is available.

 ### Locks

 The locks object is a list of objects indexed by the lock address, where each object can include the following: